jmquigley/gadgets/README.md

 ### [Slider](docs/lib/slider/Slider.md)
 The Slider control creates a horizontal line overlapped by a chevron that can be moved along this horizontal line.

-### Spinner
-A text control with an up/down arrow that will increment a counter.
-TODO: create the Spinner control

 ### [Switch](docs/lib/switch/Switch.md)
 A button control that works like a toggle.
 Pressing the button will turn it *on* or *off*.
 The color of the slider shows the state.